AnkitaMungalpara/LangChain-AI/README.md

-# Building Generative AI Apps & Agents with LangChain
+# Building Generative AI Solutions with LangChain

 This repository contains a series of notebooks developed for learning and implementing various functionalities of LangChain.
 The focus is on the integration and utilization of language models, prompt engineering, document retrieval, chain mechanisms, and deployment.
 Each module provides hands-on experience and practical applications in generative AI and LangChain.